mohammadakz/ML/README.md

-This repository containes different ML and deep learning models available with the datasets.
+This repository contains different ML and deep learning models available with the datasets from "machine learning a-z course on Udemy with some modifications.
+The codes are available in Python and R languages.